arendsee/zwc/README.md

 sys	0m1.616s
 ```

-I should probably do some more sophisticated benchmarking, the aobve results for ```wordcount``` are kind of bizzare.
+I should probably do some more sophisticated benchmarking, the above results for ```wordcount``` are kind of bizzare.